Ruth Castle: Career and practice

 She was awarded a QEII Arts Council grant to travel to California and Mexico in 1981, studying the weaving techniques and materials of Native American weavers in California and Arizona, and weaving practices in Mexico.
 She also visited a range of museums where she was able to study their basket collections and be exposed to contemporary weaving practices.

 Her work was selected for inclusion in Kahurangi: Treasures from New Zealand, a major exhibition of New Zealand contemporary craft shown in the United States in 1984.
 In 1989 she was made a life member of the Arts Council.

-In 1993, she exhibited at the Cave Rock Gallery at the Christchurch Art Gallery.
+In 1993, she exhibited at the Cave Rock Gallery at the Christchurch Arts Centre.
 She has exhibited with the New Zealand Academy of Fine Arts.
 In 2015 Objectspace staged a significant exhibition of Castle's work, curated by Dr Damian Skinner, designed to reflect her lifetime of weaving and give viewers an understanding of her process.

 Castle uses a wide range of materials and techniques in her practice, and has two or three basic approaches to her work.
 Using fine rattancore, she weaves intricate patterned dishes and other items.
 She also weaves sculptural open-cane work and experiments with natural fibres 'such as vines, grass, rope and branches.'